simonprickett/pico-display-pack-2-radio-whats-on/README.md

 ## Displaying the Information

-Other than some boilerplate for connecting to the WiFi network, the majority of the code for this project deals with using Pimoroni's excellent [Pico Graphics library](https://github.com/pimoroni/pimoroni-pico/tree/main/micropython/modules/picographics) to draw text and graphics on the screen.
+Other than some boilerplate for connecting to the WiFi network, the majority of the code for this project uses Pimoroni's excellent [Pico Graphics library](https://github.com/pimoroni/pimoroni-pico/tree/main/micropython/modules/picographics) to draw text and graphics on the screen.

 At a high level, Pico Graphics abstracts the details of various Pimoroni displays away so that the programmer can mostly deal with them as one thing.
 There are some implementation differences for each screen type.
 For example the Display Pack 2 we're using here has colours unlike the e-ink display you'll find on the [Badger 2040W](https://shop.pimoroni.com/products/badger-2040-w?variant=40514062188627).